Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 • Trivia

 Since the filming times were so long, everybody on the set tried their best to avoid any mistakes.
-At one point in the movie, the camera dolly ran over and broke a cameraman's foot, but to keep filming, he was gagged and dragged off.
+At one point in the movie, during the first take scene, the camera dolly accidentally ran over and broke a cameraman's foot, but to keep filming, he was gagged and dragged off the soundstage.
 Another time, a woman puts her glass down but misses the table.
 A stagehand had to rush up and catch it before the glass hit the ground.
 Both parts are used in the final cut.

 • Goofs